What is a No-Code Website Builder?

-No-code Website Builders allow users to create professional websites without any coding knowledge.
-With user-friendly drag-and-drop web editor, pre-made site templates, plus built-in eCommerce and marketing features, these tools simplify the process of building everything from personal blogs to online stores or business websites.
+A No-Code Website Builder is a platform that allows users to create websites without any coding or technical knowledge.
+With user-friendly drag-and-drop web editor, pre-made website templates, plus built-in eCommerce and marketing features, these site building platforms simplify the process of building everything from personal blogs to online stores.

 1. Hostinger Website Builder